 We collect information about you for the purpose of reporting to AUSTRAC under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

-We may disclose your personal information to external contractors for the following purposes:
+We may disclose your personal information to external contractors or agents, which might be located in the Philippines, for the following purposes:

 1. Strategy development